 Laver and nori

 Laver grows in coastal waters in delicate green sheets.
 There are several different species and most are called laver but those growing around Japan have become known as nori.
-Nutritionally, they are very similar and are high in protein, iron and iodine and can also nicely bump up your vitamin A and C intake.
+Nutritionally, they are very similar and are high in protein, iron and iodine and can also nicely bump up your vitamin A and vitamin C intake.
 Don’t rely on them for vitamin B12 though as they’re not a reliable source.

 Laver/nori can be dried, roasted and used as sheets for sushi wrapping, seasoned and turned into snacks or flaked and used as a condiment.
 In Wales, laver is traditionally used for making laverbread.